ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Render deploy confirmation screen showing Deploy live with a green checkmark

 Render's production deployments come with autoscaling, CDN, TLS, and monitoring out of the box.
-You are not merging and hoping - you are merging knowing that the code was deployed to a real environment and tested by agents that understood your application.
+You are not merging and hoping - you are merging knowing that the code was deployed to a real server and tested by agents that understood your application.

 Render launched Workflows in public beta on April 7, 2026.
 Workflows let you define durable distributed task execution in TypeScript or Python: queuing, retries, state management, parallel execution.
 Think AI agent pipelines, ETL jobs, billing reconciliation, anything that needs to run reliably in the background.

 If you are building agentic applications on Render (and many teams are), Workflows handle the execution layer while Autonoma handles verification.
 Your AI agents can run background tasks through Render Workflows.
-Autonoma's agents test the frontend experience those tasks produce.
+Autonoma's agents test the front-end experience those tasks produce.
 Infrastructure and testing that complement each other.

 Autonoma answers the follow-up: "okay, I have a live URL - now what?"
-Writing E2E tests against every preview environment manually is impractical at the pace most teams move.
+Writing E2E tests against every PR preview manually is impractical at the pace most teams move.
 Autonoma removes that constraint.
 Your codebase is the spec.
 Agents derive what to test from your routes and components.
 Tests run without anyone writing or maintaining them.

 The combination is a deploy-test-ship loop that was previously hard to close without dedicated QA resources.
 Builders, indie developers, and small teams can now run the same quality process that large engineering organizations struggle to maintain with headcount.